In Your Town. On Your Team.

 Request Free Consultation

-How Long After an Accident Can You File Workers’ Comp in Kentucky?
+How Long After an Accident at Work Can You Claim in Kentucky?

 Accidents in the workplace happen unexpectedly, leaving employees injured and unsure of their next steps.
 Fortunately, workers’ compensation exists to provide financial support and medical benefits to workers who suffer work-related injuries or illnesses.
-This article shares the essential information you need to protect your legal rights when injured on the job.
+This article shares the essential information you need to protect your legal rights when injured on the job, including how long after an accident at work can you claim and what the workers comp statute of limitations means for your case.

 What is Workers’ Compensation?